 The story gets better: there was a whirlwind trip to Austin (one we'd planned months prior), and an email that turned into meeting a couple, which led to meeting an architect.
 The couple believed in us enough to write a check to help us get started, and the architect decided to fly to Kansas City and design our wedding chapel.

-Everything happens for a reason, and it was becoming clear that The Brim Chapel will be built, it's just a matter of when.
+Everything happens for a reason, and it was becoming clear that The Brim Chapel would be built, it was just a matter of when.

 So we got to work.
 We resurrected a 1951 bulldozer and started leveling out a parking lot.
 We brought water up from the road, installed an irrigation system, and planted grass seed.

 And we put poles in the ground in the dimensions of the future chapel, painted them white, and paved an aisle.
 We opened early when COVID-19 hit.
 Our outdoor ceremony space and affordable tent options ended up being just what people needed, and so we hosted 39 weddings in 2020- our first season.
 Did we mention we have free ceremony options?